opendxl/opendxl-databus-client-java/docs/_sources/Basic-producer-consumer-example.rst.txt

             };
         }

-Consumer thread runs until sample stops or an exception is triggered.
+Consumer thread runs until the sample stops or an exception is triggered.
 When this happens the while loop breaks.
 Until that, the consumer polls the produced records.